 Whether you’re just getting started with indoor tanning or you’ve been using tanning beds for years, there are probably a few things you don’t know about tanning beds.

-In this essential guide, we’ll explain the nuts and bolts of tanning beds so you can learn more about tanning beds and get the glowing tan you’re after.
+In this essential guide, we’re calling tanning beds 101, we’ll explain the nuts and bolts of tanning beds so you can learn more about tanning beds and get the glowing tan you’re after.

 Read on to learn: